ValUtils/ValLib/README.md

 auth = ValLib.authenticate(user) # Will use api for captcha solving
 ```

-**DISCLAMER**: most captcha solving APIs exploit people to solve captchas so I'd recommend agaisnt using them but it's at your own risk.
+**DISCLAIMER**: most captcha solving APIs exploit people to solve captchas so I'd recommend against using them but it's at your own risk.

 ## Roadmap